What Human Food Can Dogs Eat?

 Plain Yogurt A good source of calcium and protein and can help with digestion due to its probiotic content.
 Ensure the yogurt is plain and does not contain artificial sweeteners or added sugars.

-Watermelon Watermelon is a hydrating treat for dogs, low in calories and packed with vitamins A, B6 and C. Perfect for a refreshing snack on hot days.
-Remove the seeds and rind, then cut it into bite-sized, manageable pieces for easy chewing.
+Watermelon Watermelon is a hydrating treat for dogs, low in calories and packed with vitamins A, B6 and C. Remove the seeds and rind, then cut it into bite-sized, manageable pieces for easy chewing.

 Oatmeal Oatmeal is high in fiber and rich in essential nutrients like iron and B vitamins, including B6 and B12, which support energy metabolism.
 Serve plain, cooked oatmeal to dogs without added sugar or flavorings.
 Allow it to cool and offer in small portions.